zph/buff/README.md

 ## Usage

-    Use it and note which API coverage exists.
+    Note which API coverage exists and have fun!

 ## API Coverage